nikitavoloboev/data/sharing/sharing.md

 I like to solve problems I have with code and sharing the things I made on [GitHub](https://github.com/nikitavoloboev).
 I map all the repositories I made as a map [here](https://my.mindnode.com/ZKGETDkUaQUsL3q8q9z788CxG84oEHgDiT79GuzX#49.4,-944.4,0).

 ## [Thoughts on Twitter](https://twitter.com/nikitavoloboev)
 I share all of the things I am up to right now on [my Twitter page](https://twitter.com/nikitavoloboev).
+I also curate a [few Twitter lists](https://twitter.com/nikitavoloboev/lists) where I get most of my news from.

 ## [Blog on Medium](https://medium.com/@NikitaVoloboev)
 I write about various things, mostly programming and macOS tips.
 I map all the articles I wrote in form of a map [here](https://my.mindnode.com/qVGMak6nNCFxh5YxUGR3z6RKrmVNP6sr1Pk721FB#136.3,-676.8,0).